How to plan a loft conversion

 Before you do anything else, you need to work out whether your loft space is suitable for a conversion.

-You can ask a builder, architect or surveyor to visit your home and check this out for you, but there are a couple of assessments you can carry out yourself:
+You can ask a builder, architect or surveyor to visit your home and check this out for you, but there are a few assessments you can carry out yourself:

 • Measure the head height: You'll need a minimum ceiling height of 2.2 meters in order to convert your loft.